aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ## Contributor Insights

-Enabling `contributorInsights` for a `TableV2` instance will provide information about the most accessed and throttled items in a table or `globalSecondaryIndex`.
+Enabling `contributorInsights` for `TableV2` will provide information about the most accessed and throttled items in a table or `globalSecondaryIndex`.
 DynamoDB delivers this information to you via CloudWatch Contributor Insights rules, reports, and graphs of report data.

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {